 These companies rely on freshly cut trees to make their oh-so-soft toilet paper.
 Who cares about the environment when you can have a plush wiping experience, right?
 The process involves an impressive amount of water, energy, bleach, formaldehyde, and various other chemicals.
 It's like a science experiment gone wrong.
 Bravo, guys.
 A lot of these companies do have sustainability info available on their websites, but it’s all a lot of talk about plans to be ‘fully recyclable by 2030’ and ‘responsible sourcing’, which basically means that trees will be planted once an area has fallen victim to deforestation.
 Some geniuses in the toilet paper startup world claim that toilet paper itself is an inferior tool for the task at hand.
 They compare it to cleaning dishes with dry paper.
 And guess what?
 They have a solution: water!
 Brilliant, isn't it?
 Apparently, the rest of the world is onto something with bidets and other water-based solutions.
 It's time to upgrade, people!
 Realistically, using a bidet or just plain water is obviously the most sustainable option here - it means you’re not using any single use products or clogging up pipes, but is it really cleaner?
 Not really - using toilet paper properly is no less sanitary than using a bidet.
 Poop on your skin?
 Not dangerous at all, unless you have a peculiar desire to ingest it.
 The real danger lies in excessive moisture causing fungal infections.
 Thankfully, toilet paper excels at combating that.
 So, it may not be perfect, but it's got your back (or bum).
 Just make sure you shower properly - letting the water trickle between your cheeks doesn’t count and that’s why you’re still getting skidders in your boxies at your big age.

 Who Gives a Crap may sound like a bunch of jokers, but they're serious about their eco-credentials.
 They proudly wear the badge of a certified B corporation, ticking all the boxes of environmental sustainability, fair employment, and transparency.
 But wait, there's more!
 They generously donate half of their profits, a whopping $1.7 million US so far, to various organisations around the globe.
 They're like the Robin Hood of the toilet paper realm, funding projects that dig pit latrines, install septic systems, and maintain clean and safe toilets.
 Talk about putting your money where your toilet is.
 When it comes to convenience, Who Gives a Crap has got you covered with their online store.
 You can subscribe and have their pretty-designed toilet paper delivered straight to your door or go à la carte if you're feeling fancy.
 Oh, and don't forget, their website is a sight to behold, well-designed and all.
 Plus, they've managed to kick plastic to the curb, eliminating it from their supply chain.
 Kudos to them for taking on the plastic monster.
+Who Gives a Crap may be a tad more expensive, with a 5 or 10 percent premium compared to your run-of-the-mill toilet paper.
+But hey, if you're willing to spend a few extra quid to save the world one wipe at a time, go ahead and treat your behind to a luxurious wiping experience.

 The moment that model hit the scene, it was shamelessly imitated.
 Tushy, originally a bidet seller, thought, "Why not hop on the bandwagon?" and started peddling bamboo toilet paper in early 2018.
 No. 2, even featured on Goop (go figure), decided to join the party in April 2019.
 And oh boy, did the space get crowded.
 Some companies went all out with their offensive macho wipes, while others thought they were being revolutionary by selling paper made from sugarcane.
 And then there were those who didn't even bother trying anything different.
 But hey, they all claimed to have eco-friendly paper.
 None of them, though, cared to bother with that whole giving-away-half-your-profits gig like Who Gives a Crap did.
 In 2017 Samira Far, the brains behind No. 2, was on the lookout for her next big idea after selling her chain of "cleaner and nicer" nail salons.
 She thought to herself, "Hmm, what industry needs a major makeover?"
 And there it was, shining like a porcelain throne—toilet paper.
 According to Samira, it was an "outdated industry" in dire need of a facelift.
 She saw potential in giving it a cute bathroom-friendly branding and packaging.
 But hey, that's not all.
 In her research, she stumbled upon the environmental angle and realised she could make it more eco-friendly, reducing the number of chemicals lurking within those rolls.No.
 2's main focus, however, lies in its design and product quality.
 The whole environmental stuff just seemed like a fortunate accident along the way.
 Samira's not one of those die-hard zero-waste activists, mind you.
 She claims to be all about being eco-friendly whenever it's convenient, but you won't catch her at the supermarket filling up jars with beans and nuts.
 She's got limits, people.